martijnvogten/pojoquery/README.md

 with their respective join conditions.
 Thought of it this way, `ArticleDetail` is a _view_ that contains all information needed to display an article in a blog: the title, content, comments and their authors.

-In contrast, when displaying articles in a list, we are not interested in individual comments.
+As an alternative example, when displaying articles in a list, we are not interested in individual comments.
 For this purpose we create a different view, which only specifies a link to the author of the article.
 Easy enough:

 	class ArticleListView extends Article {
 		User author;
+	}

+	List<ArticleListView> listArticles(int startIndex, int maxResults) {
+		PojoQuery.build(ArticleListView.class)
+			.addOrderBy("article.publishdate DESC")
+			.setLimit(startIndex, maxResults)
+			.execute(db);
 	}

 ### Customization through annotations